 One principle for evaluating FMRs is that of horizontal equity, implicitly alluded to earlier.
 Ideally, FMRs should be set so that they represent the average market rent for modest housing in various areas of the country.
 Rents should not be higher in certain areas because the overall quality of housing is higher there, it should adjust only for differences in the cost of providing a modest unit.
-If this principle is adhered to, recipients will receive equal treatment in different areas, providing that there is an adequate supple of modest units available.
-Housing costs may vary, but the percentage supple of modest units available.
-This principle does not preclude adjustments for the supple of modest.
-The amount necessary to rent a unit (including utilities) in International Falls may be higher than in other areas because of higher heating costs, but this expense does not lead to an overall higher quality of housing in that area than in others.
+If this principle is adhered to, recipients will receive equal treatment in different areas, providing that there is an adequate supply of modest units available.
+Housing costs may vary, but the percentage and rent will not.
+This principle does not preclude adjustments for to rent a unit (including utilities) in International Falls may be higher than in other areas because of higher heating costs, but this expense does not lead to an overall higher quality of housing in that area than in others.